AlphaJack/toc/README.md

 <!--[USAGE.md](./USAGE.md)-->

-See [USAGE.md](https://github.com/AlphaJack/toc/blob/master/USAGE.md) for step-by-step explanations of different features, and a list of languages supported natively (e.g. Markdown, AsciiDoc, reStructuredText) or that need special attention (e.g. CSS)
+See [USAGE.md](https://github.com/AlphaJack/toc/blob/master/USAGE.md) for step-by-step explanations of different features, and a list of languages supported natively or that need special attention (e.g. CSS)

-See <https://regex101.com/r/ngzZXN/1> for examples of valid and invalid comments.

 ## How can I contribute?